KTurau/DataLearn/Module01/Module01-Theory.md

 ![Analytics Value Chain](https://rockyourdata.cloud/wp-content/uploads/2019/02/Screen-Shot-2019-02-11-at-8.58.28-PM.png)

 The most important group - customers. "customer obsession" -- leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
-Although leaders pay attention to competitors, they obsess over customers.

 Corporation exists to create Value.
 For customers - customer experience.
 For employees - work/life balance, salary.
 For owners - value maximization.
-With the help of data they make decisions.
-Data Engineer provide data to help/take part in decision making process.
-The data can be in raw form (raw data), or it can be in the form of information (organized raw data).
+With the help of accurate/accessible data they make decisions.
+The job of a Data Engineer is to provide this data to help/take part in decision making process.

 ## 1.2: Analytics, what is it for? (: